DiscoverWithAI/discoverwithai.github.io/documents/Project_Description.typ

   When talking about holiday travels, both short (2 to 5 days) and long (from 1 to about 2 weeks), some platforms that look for best prices of flight tickets already exists, as well as those for hotels booking.
 Some web sites or forums are also well focused on presenting point of interests and most popular attractions, however searching all information on your own becomes very dispersive and frustrating.
 The *latent problem* our solution is willing to solve is about inefficient preparation of holiday travels.
 Specifically, the problem can be more accurately described in the following "sub-problems":

-  - *time saving* - the AI tool is able to speed up the process of searching information in internet, especially when looking for point of interests in places the traveler is unfamiliar with.
-Additionally it is more efficient in comparing alternatives, making the user check different options easier;
+  - *time saving* - the process of searching information on the Internet could require a several amount of time, especially when looking for point of interests in places the traveler is unfamiliar with, also causing boredom and various difficulties.
+Additionally, sometimes it is difficult for the user to compare alternatives;

-  - *money saving* - the AI tool is also able to propose itineraries scheduling the trip day-by-day, providing, besides, cheaper options with regarding to traveler's budget, for instance suggesting a museum that offers discounts in particular days.
-This kind of treatment is also supplied by travel agencies, but costs can increase significantly;
+  - *money saving* - scheduling the trip day-by-day can be particularly challenging especially if finding the cheaper option is an important requirement for the user (for example, it could be difficult for the user organize the desired trip while a certain museum offers special discounts); /*the AI tool is also able to propose itineraries scheduling the trip day-by-day, providing, besides, cheaper options with regarding to traveler's budget, for instance suggesting a museum that offers discounts in particular days.
+This kind of treatment is also supplied by travel agencies, but costs can increase significantly;*/

-  - *better information organization* - the web application or the mobile application have the scope of keeping all information in one read-to-use place.
-The goal is to facilitate the access to data of reservations, itineraries and personal notes in order to make the travel experience easier and more enjoyable.
+  - *better information organization* - Because of the relevant quantity of booking services, tickets reservation services and other alike services, keeping track of everything can result in a difficult task to achieve in an efficient way, users struggle to find an efficient way to organize all of the various data. /*the web application or the mobile application have the scope of keeping all information in one read-to-use place.
+The goal is to facilitate the access to data of reservations, itineraries and personal notes in order to make the travel experience easier and more enjoyable.*/

   _Discover With AI_ aims to bundle the existing services into an all-in-one platform in order to improve the travel experience and make this type of activity more affordable still keeping a good balance between prices and quality.